lee-blake/CME-Commitment-to-Change/Documentation/User.md

 4. The commitment should move from whichever box it was in, into the *In-Progress* box, and it will be marked as discontinued.

+## Joining a Course (Clinician Profile)
+- This procedure is used to join a course created by a provider.
+- Must be logged in.
+1. Obtain an invite link from a provider.
+2. Click the link or paste it into your browser.
+3. If prompted, log in.
+4. You will automatically be enrolled in the course and be taken to that course's page.

+## Viewing a Course (Clinician Profile)
+- This page displays the details of a course you are enrolled in.
+- Must be logged in.
+- Must be a member of the course.
+- Address for this page: `/app/course/<Course id>/view/`
+1. Navigate to the Commitment Dashboard.
+2. Locate the "My Courses" section.
+3. Clink the link with the name of the course you want to view.

+## Associating a Commitment with a Course (Clinician Profile)
+- Commitments may be optionally associated with a course.
+- Must be logged in.
+- Must be a member of the course.
+- Addresses for this page: `/app/commitment/make/` and `/app/commitment/<commitment id>/edit/`
+1. Association may be done while making or editing a commitment.
+Navigate to the respective page depending on whether or not your commitment already exists.
+2. In the form, locate the "Associate Course" dropdown menu.
+3. In that dropdown menu, select the name of the desired course to associate with.
+4. Complete the make/edit process for a commitment as usual.

+## Disassociating a Commitment with a Course (Clinician profile)
+- If a commitment is associated in error, this can be reversed.
+- Must be logged in.
+- Must be a member of the course to reassociate.
+- Address for this page: `/app/commitment/<commitment id>/edit/`
+1. Edit the commitment.
+2. In the "Associated Course" dropdown menu, select "-----" to remove any course association or the correct course if an incorrect course was selected.
+3. Complete the edit process as usual.

+## Navigating to the Course Dashboard (Provider Profile)
+- These instructions detail how to get back to the Course Dashboard that most porovider instructions will reference.
+- Must be logged-in.
+- Address for this page: `/app/dashboard/`
+1. When logging in as a provider, you will generally be automatically redirected to the dashboard.
+2. If you are on another page, you can click "Dashboard" in the navigation bar at the top of the current page.
+3. If you prefer, you can instead manually type the url `/app/dashboard` after the address discussed in [Opening the Application](#Opening_the_Application).

+## Creating a Course (Provider Profile)
+- This page is used to create a course that you can then invite clinicians to join.
+- Must be logged-in.
+- Address for this page: `/app/course/create/`
+1. Click "Create Course" in the navigation bar at the top.
+2. Fill out the title and description of the course.
+3. When you click submit, you will be taken to the course's view page.

+## Viewing a Course (Provider Profile)
+- This page shows the details for a course.
+- Must be logged-in.
+- Address for this page: `/app/course/<Course id>/view/`
+1. Navigate to the Course Dashboard.
+2. Locate the link with the name of the course you want to view.
+3. Click the link.

+## Inviting Clinicians to a Course via a link (Provider Profile)
+- This covers inviting clinciians to a course by sharing a link.
+- Must be logged-in.
+- Address for this page: `/app/course/<Course id>/view/`
+1. Navigate to the View Course page for the course.
+2. Locate the section with "Share this link to invite students"
+3. Copy that link in its entirety.
+4. Distribute the link to the clinicians you want to invite to the course.
+5. When they go to the link, they will be prompted to log in and automatically join the course.